 Chelmsford is a medium-sized town located in the state of Massachusetts.
 With a population of 35,391 people and eight constituent neighborhoods, Chelmsford is the 46th largest community in Massachusetts.

 Housing costs in Chelmsford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Chelmsford is a decidedly white-collar town, with fully 86.64% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Chelmsford is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Chelmsford who work in management occupations (13.41%), office and administrative support (10.20%), and sales jobs (9.96%).
+Chelmsford is a decidedly white-collar town, with fully 89.36% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Chelmsford is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Chelmsford who work in management occupations (14.14%), office and administrative support (10.86%), and computer science and math (9.45%).

 Also of interest is that Chelmsford has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Chelmsford is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chelmsford really has some of the features that families look for when choosing a good community to raise children.
 Is Chelmsford perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Chelmsford, however, is that residents on average have to contend with a long commute, spending on average 31.22 minutes every day commuting to work.